supersophieminikittybabycakes/supersophieminikittybabycakes.github.io/_posts/2019-12-25-Final-Project-Daily-Log.md

 Today I read most of the article which Lauren emailed.
 I sorta understand it so far.
 Tonight I will finish the article and read through the NN notebook on Cocalc.
 Then, we have to think about what we actually want to apply neural nets to.

 **January 9th**
+I finished reading the NN notebook, and now we'll start looking into tutorials for a translator.
+Hopefully we can start with Danish.
+We found one tutorial and maybe we should and find others.

 **January 10th**